Waste (WS)

 Description:

-The table presents an overview of the treatment of toxic waste at Rajamangala University of Technology Phra Nakhon, revealing a total of 1.73 tons of waste generated.
-This total comprises 0.61 tons of electronic equipment, 0.94 tons of laboratory chemicals, and 0.18 tons of batteries.
+The table presents an overview of the treatment of toxic waste generated at Rajamangala University of Technology Phra Nakhon during the current reporting year.
+A total of 1.88 tons of toxic waste was produced, consisting of 0.7 tons of electronic equipment, 0.96 tons of laboratory chemicals, and 0.22 tons of used batteries.